 Glycosylated hemoglobin (HbA1c) is an important analyte for monitoring the effectiveness of a diabetic patients treatment regime.
 However there is no existing HbA1c biosensor for detecting HbA1c that integrates with existing glucose meters.
 Addressing this challenge, an amperometric immunosensor HbA1c is reported.
 A glassy carbon electrode is modified with gold nanoparticles (AuNPs) bearing a ferrocene derivative and a glycosylated pentapeptide (GPP) as an epitope to which anti-HbA1c IgG can selectively bind.
 The rest of the electrode is passivated with an oligo(ethylene oxide) species to give the electrode resistant to nonspecific adsorption of proteins.
 Complexation of anti-HbA1c IgG with the surface bound epitope resulted in attenuation of the ferrocene electrochemistry.
 The immunosensor was shown to be able to detect HbA1c in whole blood over the clinically relevant range of 4.6–15.1% of HbA1c to total hemoglobin using a competitive inhibition assay.
 The performance of the amperometric HbA1c biosensor was compared with the independent analysis of the same blood sample by a local clinical laboratory with reasonably concordant results.

 Keywords.
-All Articles, Letters, Reviews, Perspectives, and Sensor Issues must be accompanied by 5-8 keywords.
+All Articles, Letters, Reviews, and Perspectives must be accompanied by 5-8 keywords.
 It is suggested that keywords covering the type of sensor and the application area along with more specific keywords related to the submission be included.
 These keywords will appear in the PDF version of the article and will also be used as a search term in the HTML version of the article.

 Text.
 Consult the publication for the general writing style.
 Write for the specialist.
 It is not necessary to include information and details or techniques that should be common knowledge to those in the field.
 The use of acronyms, apart from established acronyms well known in the field, is strongly discouraged.